Autism Assessment Team Support Sessions - details below

 We recommend that you talk to your child’s school about your concerns and see what can be put in place to adapt the environment for your child as soon as possible.
 Educators may wish to use Autism specific strategies to help to promote development of social skills and alleviate any social difficulties.
 Strategies such as having social skills groups and buddies and mentors may also be beneficial in promoting peer interaction.

 Parents/carers and educators may wish to use autism specific strategies to help to promote development of social skills and alleviate any social difficulties.
 Strategies such as having social skills groups and buddies and mentors may also be beneficial in promoting peer interaction.
 Psychologist Jed Baker has developed some excellent resources to help develop children’s social skills and emotional regulation skills.
-The Talkabout books are also excellent resources.
-Parents/carers can contact the Information Advice and Support IASK if they have any concerns regarding his/her educational needs or placement: I Ask
+The ‘Talkabout’ programme by Alex Kelly may be helpful in facilitating this: http://alexkelly.biz/

 If there are concerns regarding your child or young person’s emotional well-being, mental health, or if you have immediate concerns call 0800 011 3474, NHS 111, Option 2, or 999 in an emergency.

-If you are concerned about your child’s mental health, please access help and support available to children and young people through Children and Young People’s Services.
+If you are concerned about your child’s mental health, please access help and support available to children and young people through Children and Young People’s Mental Health Services.
+You do not need to wait for your autism assessment appointment to access support with your child’s mental health.